pjrios/Capstone_II/Step4_Analysis/step4_readme.md

   Copy this along with the block group information into another workbook.
 And do this for all the ACS reports which would result in a workbook as shown below.
   ![Cover](figs/SE_step1_7.PNG)

+  Finally, save this sheet as a csv file.
+Let's call this 'compiled_data.csv'.

+## Step2: Change the primary key of the compiled_data.csv file to geoID.

+Run the script '

+Caution: Make sure that there are no empty spaces in the data.
+If the data downloaded from Social Explorer or the segmentation results have missing data points then either: 1) subsitute missing cells with zeroes or 2) use some missing data handling approaches like average value of the neighboring block groups to fill the blank cells.

+Currently the script is hard-coded for specific socio-demographic variables as shown below.
+Make sure to change the data extraction for your customized dataset.